 Rodman Reservoir

-Rodman Reservoir is in Putnam County, Florida, and considered a premier largemouth bass fishery located in Northeast Florida, covers 9,500 acres, and is about 15 miles long.
+Rodman Reservoir is in Putnam County, Florida, and is considered a premier largemouth bass fishery located in Northeast Florida; it covers 9,500 acres and is about 15 miles long.
 It is located south of Palatka Fl off Hwy 19 and connected to St Johns River.
-Rodman Reservoir is legendary for the number of fish species, trophy bass, redbreast sunfish, and channel catfish which it continues to produce.
+Rodman Reservoir is legendary for the number of fish species, trophy bass, crappie, redbreast sunfish, channel catfish, and grass carp, which it continues to produce.
 Not to mention the wildlife and bird species to view.
 It’s consistently ranked with Florida as one of the top ten best bass lakes in the country.

 How do you fish in Rodman Reservoir?

 You can count on fishing under floating cover on a trip to this area.
-There are many ‘dollar weeds’ and water hyacinths here where bass use to surprise unsuspecting prey.
-You also will be fishing around eel grass, hydrilla, lily pads.
-The Rodman Reservoir, St Johns River, and the Ocklawaha River is always a treat.
+There are many ‘dollar weeds’ and water hyacinths here that bass use to surprise unsuspecting prey.
+You also will be fishing around eel grass, hydrilla, and lily pads.
+The Rodman Reservoir, St. Johns River, and the Ocklawaha River are always a treat.
 It is a beautiful waterway that produces big trophy bass every year.

 FISH RODMAN RESERVOIR FLORIDA